I have a story to share with you. It’s about me and a horse, a Mustang to be specific, who picked me out of a crowd.

 What are the chances that I’d go on a tour and have a horse pick me?

-Fast forward: July 25, Stellar came home with us and I’ve been working with her almost every day since, as much as possible.
-Each day last summer and into the fall I got up early to go work with her.
+Fast forward: July 25, Stellar came home with me and I’ve been working with her as much as possible since then.
+Each day last summer and up until the snow started flying in December, I worked regularly with her.
 From day one she’s been calm, kind, and so appreciative of attention.
 So far — with instruction from others more knowledgeable than I — and in less than eight weeks I taught her to halter, lead, be groomed, move body parts, stand tied, pick up her feet, be saddled, bridled, ground driven with long lines, trailer loaded, hosed off, be ponyed (walk, trot and even lope).

-She’s learned how to stand to have her hooves trimmed and she’s had dentals and vet care.
-And I’ve even begun ridding her.
+She’s learned how to stand to have her hooves trimmed and she’s had dental work and vet care.
+I’ve even begun riding her.
 It’s been a blast, an amazing journey I never expected to experience.

 AND — if you are interested in Mustangs we can help you with that as well!
-Literally thousands of horses with good confirmation, good color, many are kind-looking horses like my Stellar are available for adoption from the BLM to approved homes for a mere $125.
-We can help take you through that process and hand lead you through the process (it’s easy!)
+Literally thousands of beautiful horses with good confirmation and color are available to chose from — many are kind-looking horses like my Stellar.
+These Mustangs are available for adoption from the BLM to approved homes for a mere $125.
+We can help hand lead you through the process (it’s easy!)
 Matt Livengood, my husband and co-manager here at Sweet Pepper Ranch, is an approved Mustang Heritage Foundation trainer available to help you pick out a specific horse and get it gentled or trained.

 If you’d like to know more about Sweet Pepper Ranch — or Mustangs — please contact us!
 Until then Stellar and I look forward to meeting you here at Sweet Pepper Ranch.